vicchig/StudentAgenda/Documentation.md

 ##### Parameters:
 * __`user`__:  object storing the currently logged in FireBase user from which appropriate information is extracted.
 ##### Return:
-A Future of `List<classroom.CourseWork>` where the list value of the future contains the `classroom.CourseWork` objects that define each of the user's courses. __The return of this function cannot be used directly and must be processed to extract it from the Future by awaiting its completion.__
+A Future of `List<classroom.CourseWork>` where the list value of the future contains the `classroom.CourseWork` objects that define user course work. __The return of this function cannot be used directly and must be processed to extract it from the Future by awaiting its completion.__

 __10.__ `Future<List<classroom.Announcement>> pullCourseAnnouncements(FirebaseUser user) async`